opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

-The primary table EscalationRecipientHistory contains the history of the mapping between notification [escalations]{.GeneralEscalatedNotificationPlural} and their recipients, i.e., which notification [escalations]{.GeneralEscalatedNotificationPlural} were sent to whom.
+The primary table EscalationRecipientHistory contains the history of the mapping between notification escalations and their recipients, i.e., which notification escalations were sent to whom.
   Column Name             Explanation                                                                                                                                                               Data Type        Additional Information
   ----------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------- ------------------------
-  EscalationRecipientId   This column contains EscalationRecipient IDs that uniquely identify each recipient of a notification [escalation]{.GeneralEscalatedNotification}.                         int (4)          None   EscalationId            This column contains the ID of the notification [escalation]{.GeneralEscalatedNotification} that was sent to the [escalation]{.GeneralEscalatedNotification} recipient.   int (4)          None
+  EscalationRecipientId   This column contains EscalationRecipient IDs that uniquely identify each recipient of a notification escalation.                         int (4)          None   EscalationId            This column contains the ID of the notification escalation that was sent to the escalation recipient.   int (4)          None
-  UserSignOn              This column contains the OpCon USERSIGNON of the [escalation]{.GeneralEscalatedNotification} recipient.                                                                   char (512)       None   Email                   This column contains the email address of the [escalation]{.GeneralEscalatedNotification} recipient.                                                                      varchar (4000)   None
+  UserSignOn              This column contains the OpCon USERSIGNON of the escalation recipient.                                                                   char (512)       None   Email                   This column contains the email address of the escalation recipient.                                                                      varchar (4000)   None
-  EscalationSequence      This column contains the sequence of the [escalation]{.GeneralEscalatedNotification}.                                                                                     smallint (2)     None
+  EscalationSequence      This column contains the sequence of the escalation.                                                                                     smallint (2)     None
   : EscalationRecipientHistory Column Descriptions

   Index Code                      Columns